zhiguang-chen/site.myenglishlog.com/docs/notes/redux-toolkit.md

 - RTK automatically configure the Redux DevTools extension.
 - RTK is the **standard** way to write Redux logic.

+RTK provide these most commonly used APIs:

+- `configureStore`
+- `createSlice`
+- `createAsyncThunk`: abstracts the standard "dispatch actions before/after an async request" pattern
+- `createEntityAdapter`: prebuilt reducers and selectors for CRUD operations on normalized state
+- `createSelector`: a re-export of the standard Reselect API for memoized selectors
+- `createListenerMiddleware`: a side effects middleware for running logic in response to dispatched actions
+- RTK Query

 ## Preparation

 ### Create a React project, add Redux dependencies